dag-hammarskjold-library/votesheet-marc/README.md

 > `cpanm --installdeps .`

 #### Usage:
-It's a good idea to run `git pull` before using, to make sure you have the latest source code.<br>
+It's a good idea to run `git pull` before using, to make sure you have the latest source code.

-Double click "run.bat" or run from the command line
+Double-click "run.bat", or run from the command line:

 > `perl run.pl`